backand/docs/docs/getting_started/quick_reference/index.md

 | setApiUrl | string |  BackandProvider | sets the API URL |
 | getApiUrl | void | string | returns the current API URL |

-## Request Format

-All requests must be made using JSON request bodies.
-Make sure to set the 'Content-Type' header to 'application/json' .
-Additionally, all requests must include an authentication token in the request headers.
-This process is detailed in our [documentation](http://docs.backand.com/en/latest/security/index.html).

 ## Response Format

-All responses are returned as JSON objects.
-The status code of the response indicates the success (2xx) or failure (4xx) of the request.
+All responses are returned as promises.
+You can use `.then()` or `.catch()` to work with the results of the API operations.
+Data results are stored in the `data` property of the response object